What is an Astronomer?

 Mathematics: Using mathematics to solve problems.

-There were about 2,000 jobs for Astronomer in 2016 (in the United States).
+In 2016, there was an estimated number of 2,000 jobs in the United States for Astronomer.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Astronomer by 2026.
-The BLS estimates 200 yearly job openings in this field.
+There will be an estimated 200 positions for Astronomer per year.